North Coast Ecology Centre Society: Meet the Board

 Karina is passionate about contributing to science-based decision-making in conservation biology.
 She sees great value in fostering diverse, engaged, and informed communities, and aims to work with people to help conserve and sustain coastal resources.
 Karina moved to Prince Rupert in 2017 after studying and conducting research in Iceland, Uruguay, Norway, and South Africa.
 Despite her tendency to move countries, she has grown very fond of calling Northern B.C. home.
 Karina holds a Masters in Coastal and Marine Management and a BA in geography from the University of Victoria.
 She has worked on a variety of marine conservation issues ranging from plastics to sustainable fisheries to marine mammal conservation and has experience leading community engagement initiatives.
 Karina also volunteers for the Prince Rupert Royal Marine Search and Rescue Society and the Prince Rupert Back Country Society.
 She is a founding member and current Vice-Chair of the North Coast Ecology Centre.

-Amanda came to Prince Rupert in 2013 where she started school, Amanda went back to school later in life at 28.
-She finished her diploma in Applied Coastal Ecology at Northwest Community College 2015, then completed her B.Sc. in environmental science at Royal Roads University in Victoria in 2016.
+Amanda came to Prince Rupert in 2013, where she went back to school later in life at 28.
+She finished her diploma in Applied Coastal Ecology at Northwest Community College 2015, then completed her B.Sc. in Environmental Science at Royal Roads University in Victoria in 2016.
 Amanda is now working to complete her training for the Environmental Professional designation.

 Amanda loves going fishing; however, never catches anything.
 She loves camping with her two dogs, Tank and Abba.
 She enjoys plants, having a collection of houseplants and playing with flowers in the summer.
 She is also passionate about anything with fins, dogs of all shapes and sizes, and Roughriders Football.
-Amanda is also terrified of bugs, not so much spiders but more beetles and grasshoppers.
+Amanda is also terrified of bugs, not so much spiders, but more beetles and grasshoppers.

-Currently Amanda works at Coastal Shellfish, volunteers and is a founding member of the NCECS and looks forward to seeing the society grow, and helping others explore the local ecology through education.
+Amanda looks forward to seeing the society grow, and helping others explore the local ecology through education.

 Darla is an outdoor enthusiast who loves to adventure and explore everything this world has to offer.
 She was born and raised on Vancouver Island where she fell in love with the west coast.
 She has a Bachelor of Natural Resource Protection from Vancouver Island University and spent many of her early years working as a Park Ranger in both Manitoba and Northern BC.
-She moved to Prince Rupert in 2007 for a employment with the Ministry of Forests and one of her primary roles was to assess impacts on Cultural Heritage Resources throughout the North Coast.
+She moved to Prince Rupert in 2007 for employment with the Ministry of Forests and one of her primary roles was to assess impacts on Cultural Heritage Resources throughout the North Coast.
 Two years later she reached her final destination with Fisheries and Oceans Canada in Prince Rupert where she spends countless hours on the ocean patrolling and protecting the uniqueness of the North Coast.
 She is mother of two young children who inspire her to make this world a better place and is very excited to bring the North Coast Ecology Centre to life.